johnyin123/nginx-http-upstreams-control-module/README.md

 The guide of ngx_http_upstream_ctl_module module installation

 #Install
-1. Compile nginx with this ./configure option:
+1. Compile nginx (version:nginx-1.9.8) with this ./configure option:

        --add-module=path/to/src/directory

-2. Copy the "html" directory's "bootstrap" folder and "jquery.min.js" to nginx "html" directory.
+2. Copy the "html" directory's all things to nginx "html" directory.

 #Config
    Add following content to nginx.conf: